 “A lot of fad diets promise a large amount of weight loss in a short period of time,” Smith said.
 “Intermittent fasting and the keto diet remain popular, and a lot of people think ‘Oh, I can eat all the bacon and cheese I want to.’
 It becomes appealing to eat foods that on other healthier plans they’re told to eat in moderation.”

-Solution: A diet asking you to give up entire food groups is usually a red flag that it’s not a sustainable diet.
+Solution: A diet asking you to give up entire food groups is usually a red flag that it’s not sustainable.
 Many people end up just gaining back the weight they lost on fad diets.
 With many restrictive diets, you’ll also miss the nutrients that a balanced diet provides.
 Stick to a well-rounded plan over a longer time span.
+(Pssssst!
+It's hard to go wrong with the Mediterranean diet.)

 “When you’re skipping meals, you’re not giving your body enough of the nutrients we need to survive,” Smith said.
 “Food is our fuel.
 So, just like you have to have gas in your car to go somewhere, we have to have fuel in our bodies to perform our best.”